gotvc/got/ARCHITECTURE.md

 ### Refs
 All data is encrypted, and the key for encryption (regardless of how it was derived) is stored with the hash reference to the data.
-So Got's Refs are a ciphertext hash, and a secret key, for a total of about 512B per ref.
+So Got's Refs are a ciphertext hash, and a secret key, for a total of about 64 bytes per ref.
 Anytime you see "Ref", "reference", or "pointer" mentioned below, it is referring to one of these Refs.

 ### GotKV